 The code section below will allow you to install a basic compiled version of Gromacs.
-Note that there are some optimisation options, such as the -DGMX_SIMD option, that need to be set according to your CPU's optimal optimisation flags: cat /proc/cpuinfo | grep flags | tail -n 1
+Note that there are some optimisation options, such as the -DGMX_SIMD option, that need to be set according to your CPU's optimal optimisation flags:

-If your Processor supports a higher level of optimisation, such as AVX, AVX2, AVX128, AVX256, AVX512 etc., make sure to use those.
+If your Processor supports a higher level of optimisation, such as AVX, AVX128, AVX128, AVX512 etc., make sure to use those.